Mujk/trainfck/README.md

 ```
 ./trainfck my-code.trainf
 ```
-### docs
+### instructions
 File extension: .trainf \
-Trainfck is a minimalistic esoteric programming language with trains.
+Trainfck is a minimalistic brainfuck inspired esoteric programming language with trains.\
 Trains depart from stations (+) and travel in all directions.
 There is no limitation on stations and therefore also not on trains. \
 The code is basically a minimalistic rail network.
 ```
          |